percona/pmm-doc/docs/manage/server-admin-gui.md

 As well as via the *PMM Settings* page, you can also disable telemetry with the `-e DISABLE_TELEMETRY=1` option in your docker run statement for the PMM Server.

-**NOTE**:
+!!! note

     1. If the Security Threat Tool is enabled in PMM Settings, Telemetry is automatically enabled.

     2. Telemetry is sent immediately; the 24-hour grace period is not honored.

 ## Check for updates

 When active, PMM will automatically check for updates and put a notification in the *Updates* dashboard if any are available.

+<div class="section" id="server-admin-gui-stt"></div>

 ## Security Threat Tool